kennege/ABudgetCalculator/README.md

 # A Simple Budget Calculator

-An in-progress attempt to make a simple budgeting tool.
+An in-progress attempt to make a simple budgeting website.